lumirelle/lumirelle.me/pages/posts/symbol-name-pattern-manual.md

 - `upsert` operation means to create or update data, which can be implemented by `PUT` method, because it's **not safe** but **idempotent**.

+To learn more about HTTP methods, please read [this note](http-manual.md#http-methods).

 _model/user.ts_

 ```ts